Bago, Myanmar: Establishment

 Various Mon language chronicles report widely divergent foundation dates of Bago, ranging from 573 CE to 1152 CE while the Zabu Kuncha, an early 15th century Burmese administrative treatise, states that Pegu was founded in 1276/77 CE.

+The earliest extant evidence of Pegu as a place dates only to the late Pagan period (1212 and 1266) when it was still a small town, not even a provincial capital.
+After the collapse of the Pagan Empire, Bago became part of the breakaway Kingdom of Martaban by the 1290s.

 The earliest possible external record of Bago dates to 1028 CE.
-The Thiruvalangadu plate describe Rajendra Chola I, the Chola Emperor from South India, as having conquered "Kadaram" in the fourteenth year of his reign- 1028 CE.
+The Thiruvalangadu plate describe Rajendra Chola I, the Chola Emperor from South India, as having conquered "Kadaram" in the fourteenth year of his reign – 1028 CE.
 According to one interpretation, Kadaram refers to Bago.
 More modern interpretations understand Kadaram to be Kedah in modern day Malaysia, instead of Bago.
-The earliest reliable external record of Bago comes from Chinese sources that mention Jayavarman VII adding Pegu to the territory of the Khmer Empire in 1195.
-The earliest extant evidence of Pegu as a place dates only to the late Pagan period (1212 and 1266) when it was still a small town, not even a provincial capital.
-After the collapse of the Pagan Empire, Bago became part of the breakaway Kingdom of Martaban by the 1290s.
+A Chinese source mentions Jayavarman VII adding Pegu to the territory of the Khmer Empire in 1195.

 Growth

 The small settlement grew increasingly important in the 14th century as the region became most populous in the Mon-speaking kingdom.
 In 1369, King Binnya U made Bago the capital.

-According to the writings of Persian Abdur Razzak, Bago submitted tribute to the South Indian Vijayanagara Empire sometime in the 15th century.

-During the reign of King Razadarit, Bago and Ava Kingdom were engaged in the Forty Years' War.
+During the reign of King Razadarit, Bago and the Ava Kingdom were engaged in the Forty Years' War.
 The peaceful reign of Queen Shin Sawbu came to an end when she chose the Buddhist monk Dhammazedi (1471–1492) to succeed her.
 Under Dhammazedi, Bago became a centre of commerce and Theravada Buddhism.

-In 1519, António Correia, then a merchant from the Portuguese casados settlement at Cochin landed in Bago, then known to the Portuguese as Pegu, looking for new markets for pepper from Cochin.
+In 1519, António Correia, then a merchant from the Portuguese casados settlement at Cochin, landed in Bago (known to the Portuguese as Pegu) looking for new markets for pepper from Cochin.
 A year later, Portuguese India Governor Diogo Lopes de Sequeira sent an ambassador to Pegu.